Gunflint Trail Scenic Byway: Nature, Made to Order

 By Berit Thorkelson

 No matter your adventure threshold, there's a wilderness experience waiting for you along the Gunflint Trail National Scenic Byway.

-The fifty-seven-mile paved road cuts across Minnesota's far northeastern tip, from Lake Superior's North Shore toward the Canadian Border.
-It carves a driveable swath into the Superior National Forest's nearly four million acres.
-That acreage includes the Boundary Waters Canoe Area Wilderness, or BWCAW, a lake-studded wilderness superstar famous for secluded canoe-in camping.
+The 57-mile paved road cuts across Minnesota's far northeastern tip, from Lake Superior's North Shore toward the Canadian Border.
+It carves a driveable swath into the Superior National Forest's nearly 4 million acres.
+That acreage includes the Boundary Waters Canoe Area Wilderness, a lake-studded wilderness superstar famous for secluded canoe-in camping.

 The road's so completely surrounded by abundant natural beauty that you really don't have to stray far from your car to earn amazing experiences, including picking wild blueberries, standing among 100-year-old white pines and maybe even catching a moose sighting.
 The longer you linger, though, the deeper you can dig in to the area's trademark experiences such as fishing, wilderness camping, canoeing, or even a combination of all three.
 You choose the adventure level.
 The Gunflint Trail delivers.

 The drive starts in Grand Marais, known for its iconic white lighthouse at the tip of a boardwalk poking into ocean-like Lake Superior.
 Visitors appreciate the unique shops, galleries and fine dining found in this artsy harbor town, nestled between tremendous lake and vast forest.
 Answer any remaining byway questions at the Gunflint Trail Information Center on Broadway Avenue downtown before heading out.